 The DLC pays both direct and F&A costs.

-Request that the subrecipient provide a budget that separately details, year by year, the proposed project; funds that are requested from the prime sponsor; and the direct and indirect costs that are offered as cost sharing by the subrecipient.
+• Request that the subrecipient provide a budget that separately details, year by year, the proposed project; funds that are requested from the prime sponsor; and the direct and indirect costs that are offered as cost sharing by the subrecipient.
 The subrecipient’s budget should provide the same level of detail that the DLC provides for an MIT budget request.
-Please follow the instructions for entering cost sharing in the Coeus User Guide.
+Please follow the instructions for entering cost sharing in the Kuali Coeus User Guide [webpage].